Simplifying your business: how to get started

 A. Fill in our complexity finder questionnaire with your team.
 It takes only a few minutes and it’ll help you all to see where the complexities lie.

 B. List your business’s pain points and ask yourself if complexity is to blame.
-For example, excessive processes or disorganization can lead to people leaving and burn-outs, projects being delayed etc.
+For example, projet delays are often linked to excessive processes.

-C. Bring the customer’s or user’s perspective into the business — an effective way to highlight complexities created by too much internal vs. external focus.
+C. Bring the user / customer's perspective into the business as a way of highlighting complexities created by too much internal focus.
 Invite customers to a team meeting, take your team out to meet users and so on.

 2. Build a business case for simplicity

 This is easier than it sounds.
-Let’s say that in this first step, you uncover that you spend too much time in meetings.
-Meetings for ‘show’ with little or no active participation, update meetings for which an email would suffice.
+Let’s say that in this first step above, you uncover that you spend too much time in meetings.

-Now multiply the number of participants in said meetings x an average hourly rate x the number of times these meetings take place in a year.
-The result will quickly be in millions as Shopify recently uncovered thanks to its meeting cost calculator.
+Now multiply the number of participants in said meetings x an average hourly rate x the number of yearly occurrences of the meeting.
+The result will quickly be in CHF millions as Shopify recently uncovered thanks to its meeting cost calculator.
 That’s savings waiting to be realized and your business case made.

 3. Showcase what simplicity can deliver